hannibal002/SkyHanni/CONTRIBUTING.md

 - Create an account on GitHub
     - Go to https://github.com/hannibal002/SkyHanni
     - Click on the Fork button to create a fork
-        - leave the settings unchanged
+        - Leave the settings unchanged
-        - click on "create fork"
+        - Click on "create fork"
 - Open IntelliJ
     - Log in into your GitHub account with intellij
     - Go to "new" -> "project from version control"